allegro/turnilo/README.md

 The project is currently at a very early alpha stage, and is _not suitable for production use_.

-We will be making periodic updates to the project and we ask that any early alpha users refrain from submitting bug reports at this time.
+We will be making periodic updates to the project and we ask that any early alpha users stay up to date on the latest version and refrain from submitting bug reports for outdated versions.

 ## Features